jgege/UNI-CSCU9V5/CSCU9V5.md

 ### Race conditions: the problem

 - Shared variables are written to/read from
-- Transfer from one consistent state to another takes several separate opreations
+- Transfer from one consistent state to another takes several separate operations
 - Context switch can happen any time and operations be interrupted
-- Concurrent threads (multi-processsor) may share data, this leads to corrupted data
+- Concurrent threads (multiprocessor) may share data, this leads to corrupted data
 - Approach: critical section

 ## Critical sections